dmlc/gluon-nlp/docs/examples/word_embedding/word_embedding.md

 matrix = nlp.embedding.load_embeddings(vocab, 'wiki.simple', unk_method=simple)
 ```

-We can access the first five elements of the embedding of 'hello' and see that they are ones.
+We can access the first five elements of the embedding of 'goodgod' and see that they are ones.

 ```{.python .input}
 matrix[vocab['goodgod']][:5]